Hypnotherapy for PTSD, professionally applied, could help you to be free of it.

 The good news is that hypnotherapy can help you.
 Hypnotherapy (combined with other approaches) is an effective means of letting go of that trauma, leaving it behind you and re-orienting yourself to the present and future.

 All hypnosis is self-hypnosis and many claim that PTSD is a form of self-hypnosis.
-A single event has caused you to transform your view of the world and the slightest thing can cause you to recreate the past traumatising event in the present.
+A single event or a rapid series of events has caused you to transform your view of the world and the slightest thing can cause you to recreate the past traumatising event in the present.

 You need effective therapy from a properly trained professional.
 Hypnotherapy, I’m sorry to say, is full of people who promise a great deal and yet are too poorly trained to see the weaknesses in their knowledge, understanding and skills.
 I believe that hypnotherapy should be regulated, in order to screen out the half-trained and the negligent.
 Until that day comes, however, you have to be vigilant for yourself.